What Is jQuery CDN?

 IT departments might find they need to keep less material on in-house networks, reducing costs for the company.
 Because code is stored on other computers for fast delivery, the IT department can easily move to cloud-based computing.

-You might be wondering if a simple website design really needs to use jQuery, or if it’s a bloated program with slow load times that will aggravate your audience.
+You might be wondering if a simple website really needs to use jQuery.
 Those who say jQuery bogs things down are not entirely correct.
 While there have been a lot of features and fixes added to the library over time, the program is still slim.

 The raw production is around 88 kilobytes.
 The slim version is about 71 kilobytes, and it doesn’t contain AJAX or effects.
 It’s likely the same size as many of the images on your site.

 Others say you must know Vanilla Javascript before you can understand jQuery.
-Remember, though, that Resig created jQuery for simple, fun Javascript options.
-It’s effortless to pick up the language, even if you’ve never used it before and only know basic coding.
-You will need to learn coding basics of conditionals, operators and variables, but those are fairly easy to pick up.
+Remember, though, that Resig created jQuery for simple, fun Javascript programs.
+It’s designed to be easy to understand and use.

 Will jQuery Be Obsolete Soon?

-The program has already lessened in popularity.
+Interestingly, jQuery has somewhat plateaued in popularity.
 Developers once worked frantically to add to it.
 Now, with advances in browsers, much of the work of jQuery is taken care of already.
 With the latest release, users also find items that were once cached and loaded at lightning speed no longer do.

 Learning jQuery